HiveTyrant/BlazorRepositoryDemo/README.md

 }
 ```

 To test the new sync features, run the app in two different browsers.
 I use Edge and Chrome.
-That way, each will have it's own copy of IndexedDB.
+That way, each will have its own copy of IndexedDB.
 Bring up the developer tools in each, and go to the Application tab.
 There you will be able to see how the local data changes in response to messages from other users.

-###